 A game idea that's lived in my daydreams for a while, I thought it would be a fun personal project to explore the aesthetic and practice my skills.
 I really like mecha, sci-fi and vector art as well as solid rogue-likes/lites like Nuclear Throne, Dead Cells and Hades, so definitely playing to my passions here.

 Design the user interface for a top-down mecha shooter rogue-like.Setting: Futuristic, sci-fi, colourful, clean.
 Platforms: PC and modern consoles (lowest target: Switch).
 Target audience: 23-33, likes sci-fi, anime, games like Hades, Hyper Light Drifter, Mechwarrior, LANCER.Deliverables: - In-game HUD - Upgrade select screen Flat designs + built in Unity.

 I asked a friend within the target audience to stand in as an art director / client for a style direction presentation to help with decision-making.
 After considering the options, he was drawn to 4 and to a lesser extent 3 due to their interesting shapes and bold colours.
 I was pleased as these were the ones I liked best too, but wanted to test my feelings were in the right direction.I discovered the importance when presenting to laymen of either including a separate section of in-world examples to help with visualising the actual game along with the UI, or removing distracting elements entirely to prevent focus on the wrong thing, even if that means editing reference.

-A common mechanic in rogue-likes is being given limited random upgrade options at certain intervals and mixing and matching to make the best build you can for the run.
+A common mechanic in rogue-likes is being given a selection of random upgrade options at certain intervals, and mixing and matching to make the best build you can for the run.
 The upgrade select screen is where the player is presented with this choice.I started with this as a good mix of complex but contained, perfect for solidifying an applied style to carry over to other screens.
 While wireframing in Figma I considered: